Hair Wraps & Head Scarves for Hair Loss

 I felt like I was hiding.
 And I wanted to come clean.

-LA Says: It was a huge turning point in my life and really, when Lady Alopecia was born.
+It was a huge turning point in my life and really, when Lady Alopecia was born.
 Because it was only after that trip I opened up about my alopecia for the first time.
-Which made me want to help others do the same!
+Which made me want to help others do the same, and to feel comfortable with hair loss!

 During that trip, I didn’t have my bald head out all the time.
 It was too hot!
 And I felt a tad masculine in my sporty Buff bandana.